 Although blood test results can help doctors diagnose Sjögren syndrome, they alone cannot confirm a definite diagnosis of Sjögren syndrome because sometimes the abnormalities they detect are present in healthy people or in people who have other disorders.
 The diagnosis of Sjögren syndrome is based on all of the information doctors gather, including symptoms, physical examination results, and all test results.

 The prognosis is generally good.
 However, if the lungs, kidneys, or lymph nodes are damaged by the antibodies, pneumonia Overview of Pneumonia Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
 Pneumonia is one of the most common causes of death worldwide.
-Often, pneumonia is the final... read more , kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney failure has many possible causes.
-Some lead to a rapid decline in kidney function... read more , or lymphoma Overview of Lymphoma Lymphomas are cancers of lymphocytes, which reside in the lymphatic system and in blood-forming organs.
+Often, pneumonia is the final... read more , kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
+Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney... read more , or lymphoma Overview of Lymphoma Lymphomas are cancers of lymphocytes, which reside in the lymphatic system and in blood-forming organs.
 Lymphomas are cancers of a specific type of white blood cells known as lymphocytes.
 These... read more may result.
 People who have Sjögren syndrome have a slightly higher risk (about 1 in 10 to 1 in 20 people) of ever developing lymphoma than people who do not have Sjögren syndrome.

 No cure for Sjögren syndrome is available, but symptoms can be relieved.